rajesh17mca/docker-workspace/README.md

 * SHELL - Set the default shell of an image.
 ```
 - ADD – Copies files, directories, or remote URLs into the image and can auto-extract archives.
-- ARG – Defines a build-time variable that can be passed during docker build.
+- ARG – Defines a build-time variable that can be passed during Docker build.
 - CMD – Sets default arguments for the container; can be overridden at runtime.
 - COPY – Copies files or directories from the build context into the image.
 - ENTRYPOINT – Defines the executable that will always run when the container starts.